Ventero/amf-cpp/README.md

 ## Windows ##

-Since this project makes heavy use of C++11 features, the Visual Studio 2013 preview is required to compile it.
+Since this project makes heavy use of C++11 features, Visual Studio 2013 or later is required to compile it.

 To build the library, simply open `amf-cpp.sln` and build the `amf-cpp` project.
 To run the unit tests, build and run the `test` project.